nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 *  `filter t/examinable t/study` filters and lists all flashcards that have both “examinable” and “study”.
 *  `filter r/3 f/yes` filters and lists all favourited flashcards that have a rating of 3.

-Steps for filtering for a flashcard based on category and tag.
+**Steps for filtering for a flashcard based on category and tag**:

-Step 1: We want to filter for a flashcard which has a Trivial category and contains the preloaded tag.
+**Step 1**: We want to filter for a flashcard which has a Trivial category and contains the preloaded tag.
 Type the command `filter c/Trivial t/preloaded`.

 ![filedirectory](images/ug/ug_filter_step1.PNG)

-Step 2: The flashcard with the category `Trivial` and tag field `preloaded` is shown.
+**Step 2**: The flashcard with the category `Trivial` and tag field `preloaded` is shown.

 ![filedirectory](images/ug/ug_filter_step2.PNG)